umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/azure-devops-pwsh.md

 Before setting up the pipeline in Azure DevOps, make sure that the steps in the [Configuring a CI/CD pipeline](./) are done.

-You will need to define your pipeline in YAML, and find a way to interact with the Umbraco Cloud Api.
+You will need to define your pipeline in YAML, and find a way to interact with the Umbraco Cloud API.

 {% hint style="info" %}